December 18, 2019 |9 min read

 Tinsel & String

-Tinsel may seem synonymous with "Christmas home decor," but it can be particularly dangerous to curious kitties.
+Tinsel may seem synonymous with "Christmas home decor," but it can be particularly dangerous to curious kitties who may think it’s a cat toy.
 Cats have little hooks on their tongues called papillae.
 Tinsel, ribbon, and strings from garlands of popcorn and cranberries can easily get latched onto these little hooks – and they're tough to untangle from a squirming kitty!

 If your cat manages to accidentally eat the tinsel, it can then cause blockages in her intestines and can lead to internal bleeding, in severe cases, and can even be fatal.

-The best way to keep your fur baby from eating tinsel is to not use it at all.
+The best way to keep your cat from eating tinsel is to not use it at all.
 It's not worth worrying that it will cause your kitty to get painfully sick.
 (Besides, it's a pain to clean up after the New Year, am I right?!)

 Ornaments